HartmannDemoCode/ThreadsDemo/README.md

 5. Demo5 shows how we can use callables with executors.
 6. Demo6 shows how using lambda we need the shared ressource to be final or effectively final.
 7. Demo 7 shows an example of using System.currentTimeMillis() to measure the time it takes to run a task.
-8. Demo 8 shows how to use the sleep method to simulate a long running task.
-9. Demo 9 shows how we can get a return value (plus throwing exceptions) from a thread using Callable and Future.
+8. Demo 8 shows how we can get a return value (plus throwing exceptions) from a thread using Callable and Future.
-10. Demo 10 shows an example of creating a race condition between 2 threads when they increment a shared variable.
+09. Demo 09 shows an example of creating a race condition between 2 threads when they increment a shared variable.
-11. Demo 11 shows how we can use the `synchronised` keyword to lock a method so that only one thread can access it at a time.
+10. Demo 10 shows how we can use the `synchronised` keyword to lock a method so that only one thread can access it at a time.
-12. Demo 12 shows how a deadlock can occur in code.
+11. Demo 11 shows how a deadlock can occur in code.
 And why it is important to avoid it.